Related Posts Plugin for WordPress, Blogger...

 I love word weavers.
 I tend to gravitate to blogs where the writers love words and paint beautiful pictures with them.
 Galit Breen of These Little Waves is a writer that totally fits that description.
 The post she is sharing with us today will draw you in and make you want to relax, grab a cool or warm drink, and take in the wonders fall has brought to where you live.

-After reading this wonderful piece, please explore her blog to take in more word tapestries.
+After reading this wonderful piece, please explore her blog for more word tapestries.

 Pause Life for a Moment

-Crisp wind wisps my hair cools my cheeks.
+Crisp wind wisps my hair and cools my cheeks.

 I cross my feet in front of me and lean far back in my seat.
 The plastic gives way, wraps me up.
 I breathe in the night and lean even further in.